 They are time-bound.
 Once achieved, you need a new goal or ambition.

 Costs a lot of energy to achieve.
 You have to work hard for it and often have to learn a lot.

 It is very different when we talk about your highest intention

 The highest intentions are timeless.
 You can contribute to it, but there is no finishing line.

 The highest intentions are about yourself in relation to others and society.
 It is a contribution to a larger whole than yourself that you are still part of.

 The highest intentions provide energy and motivation.
 Always.
 You may be woken up by it because your intrinsic motivation is so high that you can be busy with it day and night.

 Successful entrepreneurs get their motivation from their highest intention

 It is the highest intention that gives successful entrepreneurs their motivation.
 Your highest intention provides direction to all your ambitions and goals.
 It gives you the identity that you need to have the right attitude.
 It is the compass with which you can validate whether you are pursuing the right things.

 Many entrepreneurs forget that and burn out like a candle because they waste a lot of energy on the wrong goals and ambitions.
 They lose their motivation.
-Sometimes because they lose sight of their highest intention and sometimes because they never became aware of their highest intention.
+Sometimes they lose sight of their highest intention and sometimes they never became aware of their highest intention.